caraya/personal-blog/content/blog/were-all-api-designers.md

 mermaid: true
 ---

-Designing APIs is hard.
-Designing good APIs is even harder.
-As web developers, we often focus on the implementation details of our applications, but the design of the APIs we create can have a profound impact on their usability, maintainability, and overall success.
+Designing APIs is difficult; designing good APIs is even harder.
+While web developers often focus on the implementation details of applications, the design of the APIs they create profoundly impacts usability, maintainability, and overall success.

-We all design APIs, regardless of the type of application we're building.
-Whether it's a RESTful API for a web service, a GraphQL API for a mobile app, a web component, or even a simple function that other developers will use in their code, the principles of good API design apply.
+Developers design APIs regardless of the application type.
+The principles of good API design apply whether building a RESTful API for a web service, a GraphQL API for a mobile app, a web component, or a simple function meant for broader codebase consumption.

-This post will explore some principles of good API design and how they can be implemented in our projects, mostly taken from Lea Verou's post [Bluesky Likes](https://lea.verou.me/blog/2025/bluesky-likes/), the W3C's [Web Platform Design Principles](https://www.w3.org/TR/design-principles/), IETF's [RFC 8890](https://www.rfc-editor.org/rfc/rfc8890), Yehuda Katz's [Extend the Web Forward](https://yehudakatz.com/2013/05/21/extend-the-web-forward/) which expands on the Extensible Web Manifesto and Alex Russell's [Bedrock](https://infrequently.org/2012/04/bedrock/).
+This post explores principles of good API design and how to implement them in projects, drawing inspiration from Lea Verou's post [Bluesky Likes](https://lea.verou.me/blog/2025/bluesky-likes/), the W3C's [Web Platform Design Principles](https://www.w3.org/TR/design-principles/), the IETF's [RFC 8890](https://www.rfc-editor.org/rfc/rfc8890.html), Yehuda Katz's [Extend the Web Forward](https://yehudakatz.com/2025/06/01/extend-the-web-forward/) (which expands on the Extensible Web Manifesto), and Alex Russell's [Bedrock](https://infrequently.org/2012/04/bedrock/).

-## The Basic Premise
+## The basic premise

-> Simple things should be simple, complex things should be possible
+> Simple things should be simple, complex things should be possible.
 >
-> &mdash; Alan Kay
+> — Alan Kay

-So, what does this mean in practice?

-For Users
+In practice, this means:

-: Common actions (like sending an email or browsing) should be intuitive, while advanced features (like complex formulas or coding) remain accessible for those who need them
+* **For users**: Common actions (like sending an email or browsing) should be intuitive, while advanced features (like complex formulas or coding) remain accessible for those who need them.

-For Developers
-: Tools should provide sensible defaults that make common tasks effortless, ensuring a low barrier to entry for the majority of use cases.
+* **For developers**: Tools should provide sensible defaults that make common tasks effortless, ensuring a low barrier to entry for the majority of use cases.
 Simultaneously, the architecture must expose deeper layers of control, allowing advanced users to customize behavior or optimize performance without hitting artificial barriers.

-Related to this is the priority of constituencies, I first saw articulated in the [HTML Design Principles](https://www.w3.org/TR/html-design-principles/#priority-of-constituencies/):
+This concept aligns with the priority of constituencies, initially articulated in the [HTML Design Principles](https://www.w3.org/TR/html-design-principles/#priority-of-constituencies/):

 > In case of conflict, consider users over authors over implementors over specifiers over theoretical purity.
 In other words costs or difficulties to the user should be given more weight than costs to authors; which in turn should be given more weight than costs to implementors; which should be given more weight than costs to authors of the spec itself, which should be given more weight than those proposing changes for theoretical reasons alone.
 Of course, it is preferred to make things better for multiple constituencies at once.